elb-min-uhh/elearn.js/Examples/Markdown/elearn_template.md

         Dieser Block wird unter dem deutschen Tab angezeigt.
     </div>
     <div class="tab" name="English">
-        This block will be visible when english is selected.
+        This block will be visible when English is selected.
     </div>
 </div>